 Derek Jones, CEO, DER Touristik UK

-We have increased our headcount since last year’s report and now employ 436 female staff and 119 male staff.
+We have decreased our headcount since last year’s report and now employ 339 female staff and 91 male staff.

-Median bonus pay gap has increased to 9.8% (increase of 1.2%).The mean bonus pay gap has increased to 50% (increase of 25.7%).
-This is likely to be because it was the first year we achieved 100% bonus, made up of reaching financial target combined with personal objectives.
+Median bonus pay gap has increased to 19% (increase of 9%).The mean bonus pay gap has decreased to 42.5% (decrease of 7.5%).
+This is likely to be because for the second consecutive year, we achieved 100% bonus, made up of reaching financial target combined with personal objectives.
 Also the majority of our part-time employees are female, therefore their bonus is pro-rated as it is based on the number of hours worked.
 We encourage and support flexible working with the aim of recruiting and retaining a diverse workforce.
 Pro-rated bonuses paid to part-time employees are not converted to a full-time equivalent figure.
 Therefore, as we have a significant number of female part-time employees, this potentially distorts our gender bonus gap calculations.

-Number of females receiving a bonus has increased by 3.5% to 85.5%.
+The number of females receiving a bonus has increased by 5% to 90.5%.
 Retail employees are not eligible for the company’s annual bonus as they receive PRP based on personal sales achieved.

-Our percentage of females in the lower quartile and decreased since our last report and there has been an increase of females in the upper, reflecting more women in senior positions.
+Our percentage of females in the lower quartile and decreased since our last report.